-PTA: Parent Teacher Association
+PTA: Parent Teacher Association (NEW)

-SLT: School Leadership Team
+SLT: School Leadership Team (NEW)

 What is a School Leadership Team?
 School Leadership Teams (SLTs) are vehicles for developing school-based educational policies, and ensuring that resources are aligned to implement those policies.
 SLTs assist in the evaluation and assessment of a school’s educational programs and their effects on student achievement.
 SLTs play a significant role in creating a structure for school-based decision making, and shaping the path to a collaborative school culture.
 New York State Education Law Section 2590-h requires every New York City Public School to have a School Leadership Team.
 In addition, Chancellor’s Regulation A-655 (CR A-655) establishes guidelines to ensure the formation of effective SLTs in every New York City public school.